-Did you remember to take personal magnets off the fridge?
+Did you make sure all valuables are put away?
 Is the thermostat set to a comfortable temperature?
 Did you check the house for burnt out light bulbs?
 Are ALL the windows clean?
-Instead of pulling your hair out the day of your open house, use this handy checklist from realtor Matt Fetick.
+Instead of pulling your hair out the day of your open house, use this handy checklist.

 Did you know that you can target local homebuyers and sellers online by area code?
 Internet advertising is not just for national businesses.
 With Adwerx, you can limit your ads by area code and advertise your open house to local buyers and sellers for just dollars a day.
 Click here to create your ad.

 Open Houses: We’ve had great success promoting open houses on social media for our clients.
 Typically, we include 4-6 photos of the home in a boosted Facebook post, which links to a landing page where visitors can see a little bit more about the home, and fill out a contact sheet to be notified when the open house is taking place.
 This is a great way for real estate agents to generate leads for themselves, as well as draw attention to the open house they’re promoting.

 Eugene Stark, Founder & CEO, Hoovy

 Our company, Hoovy, does drone advertising.
 We attach professional banners to drones and fly them in public places for businesses and real estate agents.
 We can hover a banner stating that a particular house has an open house and the real estate agents that have used our services saw a tremendous increase in traffic to the properties.